Budget

 Route shape changes the spend more than people expect

-The shortest north-Rwanda gorilla loop is usually the lowest-complexity flagship route because it keeps the country logic tight: Kigali, Volcanoes, and back out.
+The shortest north-Rwanda gorilla loop is usually the simplest version because it keeps the route tight: Kigali, Volcanoes, and back out.
 That does not make it cheap if it includes gorillas, but it does keep the routing cleaner than broader combinations.

 The moment you add Akagera, the trip is no longer just a premium gorilla route.
 You are now buying a second wildlife system with safari logistics, more park time, and more movement.
 Push farther into western Rwanda and Nyungwe, and the cost picture changes again because you are adding nights and cross-country transfers even if you are not paying another gorilla-style access fee.